w3c/wot-binding-templates/README.md

 ---

-Bindings enable a Thing Description to be adapted to a specific protocol and/or data payload formats.
+Bindings enable a Thing Description to be adapted to a specific protocol and/or data payload format.
 This is done through additional descriptive vocabularies, Thing Models and examples that aim to guide the implementors of Things and Consumers alike.

 ## Logistics